 Import licences and other documents

 Apart from the invoice and packing slip, other documents may come into play.
 It depends on the type of product you are importing.
 Examples are health certificates for certain plants and plant-based products.
 Or import licences and certificates for certain endangered exotic animals or plants, or for strategic goods.
-Customs checks if the import meets the regulations for safety, health, economy, and environment.
+Dutch Customs checks if the import meets the regulations for safety, health, economy, and environment.

 Be aware that some documents cost money.
 That means extra expenses.